Starting a business in New Jersey takes 7 steps:

 If you want to form an LLC in New Jersey, we have instructions here: New Jersey LLC formation.

-If you want to form a Corporation in New Jersey, you can file it yourself or you can hire a filing company like Northwest.
+If you want to form a Corporation in New Jersey, you can file it yourself or you can hire a filing company.

 Step 3: Register Your Business Entity with the NJ Division of Revenue